Can I Use a Portable Air Conditioner In My Tent?

 Camping, a great activity that puts you back in touch with your family and nature.
 Over my lifetime, I’ve attempted many different locations and many kinds of camping.
 However, one issue always arises.
+Should I consider a portable air conditioner for inside my tent?

 With only the tent to protect us from the outdoor elements, sometimes sleeping can be a sticky and hot situation.
 We need a method to improve the overall conditions and temperatures inside our tent, day or night.